chromatic-protocol/docs/docs/contracts/reference/core/base/Liquidator.md

 modifier onlyMarket()
 ```

-_Modifier to check if the calling contract is a registered market._
+_Modifier to check if the calling contract is a registered market.
+     Throws an `OnlyAccessableByMarket` error if the caller is not a registered market._

 ### constructor